Rivers, Stars & Snakes

 * * *

 Snakes and serpents occupy, quite rightfully so, a central importance in my practice.
 The spark of the anvil, discussed in a previous article, is also the lifeblood of the serpent.
 Coiling within, without, the serpent in my own personal mythology has dominion over life and death, over sacred, occult and hidden knowledge, over poison, rebirth, and transformation.
 A creature of fire and water, it is chtonic in nature, moving from one realm to the other.
 I see its under/otherworldly power and attributes in the constellation commonly known as Ophiuchus, known to me as Cernunnos’s Serpent.
-I see its healing qualities in the Dragon – the Gaulish goddess Đirona’s companion, clutching its starry eggs in the night sky.
+I see its healing qualities in the Dragon or Hydra – the Gaulish goddess Đirona’s companion, clutching its starry eggs in the night sky.
 Why is it that I always seem to circle back to the snake as a potent symbol for the craft that is mine ?
 Why is it that I gravitate towards snake-bearing gods and goddesses or ophidian fairy queens ?

 I learnt that the viper I saw this day was an adder.
 Adders are the sole venomous snakes of the UK.
 Their rarity is, in that regard, indisputable.
 According to the experts, to catch a glimpse of one is unique enough as is, but to see one swimming is practically unheard of.
 As most European snakes, they are reserved creatures who typically don’t attack unless directly threatened, preferring to glide away silently.
 Adders, as the only poisonous snakes of Britain, are evidently equipped with a wealth of folklore – from the mysterious adder-stones of curative properties, also known as fairy stones or hag stones, to the beheaded vipers said to continue to live after the severance occurred, retaining enough venom to bite one last time.